Tropical storm shuts Manila schools, floods northern Philippine towns

 Alexander Pama, executive director of the National Disaster Risk Reduction and Management Council, said the storm would bring heavy rain within a 400-km (250 miles) radius.
 The storm was named Egay in the Philippines.

-"We are grounding all sea travel and fishing operations in the north because we expect sea waves to go as high as 4 metres (13 feet), Pama said.
+"We are grounding all sea travel and fishing operations in the north because we expect sea waves to go as high as 4 meters (13 feet), Pama said.

 "We don't want any lose of life or any accidents," he said.